jeffbonnes/titanium_documentation/source/en/contribute.md

 ![Github Downloads Button Screenshot](../assets/images/guides/contribute/github-downloads-button.png)

 However, the recommended way is to use [Git](http://git-scm.com), the Version Control System (VCS).
-This makes it much easier for you to keep your local copy synchorized with the public version, while also letting you submit code and documentation changes to the core team, if you wish.
+This makes it much easier for you to keep your local copy synchronized with the public version, while also letting you submit code and documentation changes to the core team, if you wish.
 For more information about how to use it, see the [Git and Github](#git_and_github) section below.

 ## Finding the License